liblxn/lxn/README.md

 ```
 ${name:number}
 ```
-A number variable takes a numeric value and transforms it to a locale-dependent string representation.
-Here things like the decimal separator, digits, and grouping play a role.
+A number variable takes a numeric value and transforms it into a locale-dependent string representation.
+Here, things like the decimal separator, the digits, and grouping play a role.
 Numeric variables do not have any options, which can be applied.

 #### Percentage Variables
 ```
 ${name:percent}
 ```
-A percentage variable takes a numeric value and transforms it to a locale-dependent string representation.
-Here things like the percentage format, the digits, and the decimal separator play a role.
+A percentage variable takes a numeric value and transforms it into a locale-dependent string representation.
+Here things like the percentage sign, the digits, and the decimal separator play a role.
 Percentage variables do not have any options, which can be applied.

 #### Money Variables
 ```
-${name:money.currency{curr}}
+${name:money
+    .currency{curr}
+}
 ```
-A money variable takes a numeric value and a currency and transforms it to a locale-dependent string representation.
+A money variable takes a numeric value and a currency and transforms it into a locale-dependent string representation.
 Here things like the position of the currency sign, the digits, and the grouping play a role.
 Money variables take the required `.currency` option, which specifies the variable name of the currency symbol.

 #### Plural Variables
 ```